robudexIT/sbtphapp-project-devops/aws_console/README.md

   - Click Launch instance and wait for status: 2/2 checks passed
   - Click the  temporayinstance-> Actions-> Connect
   - Click SSH client tab and copy the connection string under the Example:
-  - goto the terminal -> cd to your working project directory and paste the connection string and press enter. if you see the message (Are you sure you want to continue connecting (yes/no/[fingerprint]))? type yes.
+  - goto the terminal -> cd to your working project directory, paste the connection string and press enter. if you see the message (Are you sure you want to continue connecting (yes/no/[fingerprint]))? type yes.
-  - Once connectected, type this command to restore database from your working directory to rds databaase instance.
+  - Once connected, type this command to restore the database from your working directory to the rds database instance.
      ```bash
        cd /tmp/sbtphapp-project-devops/database
        ls